temez26/Portfolio/README.md

 - Add [this youtube video](https://www.youtube.com/watch?v=iLmBy-HKIAw&list=PLlOTzQUlSorMdRm1ManvpMOKuZSamDJj4&index=19&t=220s) to create infinite horizontal scroll animation.
 Done :+1:
 - Add [this TikTok video](https://www.tiktok.com/@codetheworld.io/video/7283734773472693511?is_from_webapp=1&sender_device=pc&web_id=7284955038152869409) to over some of the icons.
 - Add box reflect glowing icons.
 Done :+1:
+- First animation needs to be modified that the stars and eyes leave to animate on loop.